PhilKershaw/philkershaw.github.com/index.md

 I'm keen to get more involved in IoT and ML.
 I enjoy tinkering with a Arduino and a Jetson Nano whenever I have spare time.
 Currently reading "Deep Learning with PyTorch".
 I also enjoy playing the odd game; football obviously but also taking my children through the games I played at their age such as Day of the Tentacle and Monkey Island.

+### Volunteering

+With any spare time I have I happily support local micro-businesses with my technical knowledge with services including but not limited to advise and/or management of DNS, static websites, email and Shopify.
+I find it rewarding to see the stress drain away when I offer to help and the relief when I say "for free!".